AutodeskGames/stingray-docs/source/stingray_help/deploying/package_for_xboxone.md

 To package a project for Xbox One:

-1. If you haven't done so already, set up the ~{ Requirements for Xbox One game development }~ on your Windows computer.
+1. If you haven't done so already, follow the first-time setup instructions under ~{ Get started on Xbox One }~.
 2. In the Stingray Editor, open the **Deployer** panel to the Xbox tab and enter the required information.
 (See below.)
 3. Click **Package Project for Xbox One**.